 For more on jailbreak, take a look at our roundup.

-Apple will likely release one or two more betas before the official release and there's a chance your efforts will lead to a fix in a future release.
+Apple will likely release several iOS 12.3 more betas before the official release and there's a chance your efforts will lead to a fix in a future release.